On the mathematical structure of quantum models of computation based on Hamiltonian minimisation: YY-gadget from XX, ZZ, X, Z

-{\bf Summary}.
+Following joint work with with Cao and others, we will summarize the $YY$ gadget \cite{Cao_2015}.
 The gadgets which we have presented so far are intended to reduce the locality of the target Hamiltonian.
 Here we present another type of gadget, called ``creation'' gadgets \cite{BL08}, which simulate the type of effective couplings that are not present in the gadget Hamiltonian.
 Many creation gadgets proposed so far are modifications of existing reduction gadgets.
 For example, the ZZXX gadget in \cite{BL08}, which is intended to simulate $Z_iX_j$ terms using Hamiltonians of the form

 is essentially a 3- to 2-body gadget with the target term $A\otimes B\otimes C$ being such that the operators $A$, $B$ and $C$ are $X$, $Z$ and identity respectively.
 Therefore the analyses on 3- to 2- body reduction gadgets that we have presented for finding the lower bound for the gap $\Delta$ are also applicable to this ZZXX creation gadget.